 Below is an example of a visual CTA from Conveyco, a top material handing systems integrator

 Traditionally, these are pretty straightforward: In the form of a button or a visual graphic embedded within the body of the blog.

 You can write 100 blog posts in support of your content offer, but if these articles are never read by anyone, then they will never help you build your database.
 That’s why every inbound campaign needs to include a content promotion plan designed to get the content in front of your target audience.

 Exactly what this looks like will necessarily depend on your industry, business, and persona.
-But it traditionally revolves around three key prongs of attack:
+But this inbound marketing strategy traditionally revolves around three key prongs of attack:

-- Search engine optimization (SEO): By creating SEO-friendly blog posts, you can rank for valuable keywords and bring visitors to your website organically.
+- Search engine optimization (SEO): SEO-friendly blog posts, you can rank for valuable keywords and bring visitors to your website organically.

-- Email marketing: By repurposing your content into emails to your database of cold contacts and leads, you can reengage those contacts and inspire them to reenter your funnel.
+- Email marketing: Repurpose content into emails to your database of cold contacts and leads, to reach those contacts and inspire them to reenter your funnel.

-- Social Media: By sharing your content through your various social channels, you can engage your audience of followers to click through to your website, where you are more likely to exert influence and encourage them to take the next step of their journey.
+- Social Media: Engage your audience of followers to click through to your website, where you are more likely to exert influence and encourage them to take the next step of their journey.

 Like we mentioned above, the traditional inbound marketing campaign still performs exceptionally well.
 If you were to simply run with the existing approach as outlined above, you are almost guaranteed to see at least nominal success in reaching your goals.

 But things have certainly changed, and for some businesses and industries it will pay to adapt the inbound process to account for these evolutions.
 Below we take a closer look at the most impactful of these changes.